Why Is It So Hard To Count Votes In Florida?

 There are 23,000 overvotes and undervotes in Broward County alone.
 All these will be sorted by hand.

-There’s a different scenario playing out in the gubernatorial race that will determine Florida’s next Governor.
+There’s a different scenario playing out in the gubernatorial race that will determine Florida’s next governor.
 There is a 0.41 margin between Ron DeSantis (R) and Andrew Gillum (D), which does not require a hand recount.

 However, Gillum is not conceding the race.
 He says that tens of thousands of votes have not been counted.

-“We plan to do all we can to ensure that every voice is heard in this process, he said on Thursday.
+“We plan to do all we can to ensure that every voice is heard in this process,” he said on Thursday.

 Several counties missed the Thursday deadline for the machine recount.